 Loneliness and isolation aren’t the same.
 The first is inevitable in the meantime.
 The second isn’t.
 In previous seasons of waiting, Tiffani and I intentionally surrounded ourselves with people who prayed with and for us.
 While we struggled, we knew Christian community would sustain us.
 So, we sought it out.

 I believe in community.
 If you don’t have one, the meantime will feel longer and more difficult.
 Christian community holds you up when you can’t stand.
 Christian community restores perspective when pain and chaos tempt you to throw in the towel.

 Finding this community requires vulnerability on your part.
 But, maybe vulnerability is the very thing God wants to refine.
-Regardless, don’t travel
+Regardless, don’t travel through the meantime alone.